nomppy/nomppy.github.io/content/posts/msu.md

 One of the most consistently astonishing things about people is the resilience of the human character and the incredible kindness that we can generate for each other in times of need.
 We have weathered the pandemic, and we will survive this one idiot's actions.

+# wednesday & thursday

+it's hard to believe that only a couple days had gone by. it feels like much longer.

+almost everyone who was able to go home had gone home, and those who stayed, stayed at their friends' places off-campus or in a nearby hotel which is offering free rooms to MSU students.

+many local businesses, including ones in nearby towns like novi and traverse city, are offering free or discounted services to msu students. mental health support is everywhere on campus, and i expect will probably remain active for the next couple of months.

+it is nice to see the kindness and support from the surrounding community, and to hear other people's stories. at times like these, it can be easy to feel disconnected to other peoples' perceptions of what is happening internally, but those who really care don't hold back on caring.

+wednesday was unbelievably windy. and thursday, earlier today, a peaceful snowfall covered the university with a decently-thick blanket of snow. with everyone gone and not enough hot water running through the pipes, the sidewalk heating system did not melt off the snow like it usually does.

+as i walked home from my friend's dorm tonight, my boot's soft crunch on the new snow reminded me how happy i was, dancing down the sidewalk during a blizzard back in november, excited about the snow. even now, i felt an urge to be happy skidding around on the sidewalk, but the locked doors of a building i tried to pass through reminded me that we are still afraid, and i looked around to make sure no one was around.

+_there is no one. i live in a ghost town now._

+my steps were the only ones on campus, and my breath the only one in the air. as i became certain that no one was around me, i let my mind sink in to the snow. with each step, i became more and more sure that careless joy will return to me someday, when all of this is over.

 # moving past